slidevjs/slidev/docs/guide/why.md

 ## Portable

-Export your slides into PDF, PNGs, or even a hostable Single-page Application (SPA) with a single command, and share them anywhere.
+Export your slides into PDF, PPTX, PNGs, or even a hostable Single-page Application (SPA) with a single command, and share them anywhere.

 Read more about that in the [exporting docs](/guide/exporting).